What causes varicose veins? Understanding the underlying factors

 Why do varicose veins appear in the legs?

-Read more in our article on early-stage varicose veins symptoms.
+You can read more about these early changes in our article on early-stage varicose veins symptoms.

 Key causes and risk factors

-Varicose veins don’t happen for just one reason.
-Several factors tend to work together to increase your risk:
+Varicose veins rarely develop for just one reason.
+In most people, several factors work together over time to increase the risk.

-• Hormonal changes: Pregnancy, menopause and hormonal medications can weaken vein walls and valves.
+Pregnancy, menopause, and hormonal medications can weaken vein walls and valves.

-• Gender: Women are more likely to develop varicose veins, likely due to hormones and pregnancy-related changes.
+Women are more likely to develop varicose veins, partly due to hormonal influences and pregnancy-related changes.

-• Occupation: Jobs that involve long periods of standing or sitting (e.g. teachers, nurses, office workers) put extra pressure on your leg veins.
+Jobs that involve long periods of standing or sitting, such as healthcare, teaching, retail, or office work, increase pressure in the leg veins.

-• Lack of movement: Prolonged sitting or standing slows circulation and makes it harder for your veins to push blood upwards.
+Prolonged sitting or standing slows circulation and makes it harder for the veins to push blood upward.

 Are all varicose veins visible?

-If these signs sound familiar, explore our article on hidden varicose veins symptoms for more guidance.
+If these symptoms sound familiar, our article on hidden varicose veins symptoms explains what to look for and when to act.

 When should you seek medical advice?

-Learn more about what’s involved in a consultation at UK Vein Care.
+You can learn more about what happens during an assessment in our guide to a consultation at UK Vein Care.

 Sources